BitMind-AI/bitmind-subnet/README.md

 ### Additional Tools

-- **random_image_generator.py**: A utility to select images for processing, capable of using either a diffuser or prompt generator.
-Supports logging and image caching for efficiency.
+- **random_image_generator.py**: A class that uses a prompt generation model and a suite of diffusion models to produce synthetic images.
+Supports caching of image/prompt pairs to a local directory.

 ## Setup